matrix-org/matrix-spec-proposals/README.md

-In order for the changes to end up in a "real" room version (the ones listed in the spec), it will need a second MSC which aggregates a bunch of functionality from varying MSCs into a single room version.
+In order for the changes to end up in a "real" room version (the ones listed in the spec), it will need a second MSC which aggregates a bunch of functionality from various MSCs into a single room version.
 Typically these sorts of curating MSCs are written by the Spec Core Team given the complexity in wording, but you're more than welcome to bring an MSC forward which makes the version real.